localstack/docs/content/en/references/init-hooks.md

 Another use for init hooks can be seen when [adding custom TLS certificates to LocalStack]({{< ref "custom-tls-certificates#custom-tls-certificates-with-init-hooks" >}}).

 ## Troubleshooting

 If you are having issues with your initialization hooks not being executed, please perform the following checks:
-- Do the scripts have a known file extensions (`.sh` or `.py`)?
+* Do the scripts have a known file extensions (`.sh` or `.py`)?
-  - If not, rename the files to the matching file extension.
+  * If not, rename the files to the matching file extension.
-- Is the script marked as executable?
+* Is the script marked as executable?
-  - If not, set the executable flag on the file (`chmod +x ...`).
+  * If not, set the executable flag on the file (`chmod +x ...`).
-- If it's a shell script, does it have a shebang (e.g., `#!/bin/bash`) as the first line in the file?
+* If it's a shell script, does it have a shebang (e.g., `#!/bin/bash`) as the first line in the file?
-  - If not, add the shebang header (usually `#!/bin/bash`) on top of your script file.
+  * If not, add the shebang header (usually `#!/bin/bash`) on top of your script file.
-- Is the script being listed in the logs when running LocalStack with `DEBUG=1`?
+* Is the script being listed in the logs when running LocalStack with `DEBUG=1`?
-  - The detected scripts are logged like this:
+  * The detected scripts are logged like this:

-    ```
+    ```bash
     ...
     Init scripts discovered: {BOOT: [], START: [], READY: [Script(path='/etc/localstack/init/ready.d/setup.sh', stage=READY, state=UNKNOWN)], SHUTDOWN: []}
     ...
     Running READY script /etc/localstack/init/ready.d/setup.sh
     ...
     ```

-  - If your script does not show up in the list of discovered init scripts, please check your Docker volume mount.
+  * If your script does not show up in the list of discovered init scripts, please check your Docker volume mount.
     Most likely the scripts are not properly mounted into the Docker container.